Heningu/MysticRPG/README.md

-Minecraft RPG Plugin by XARU
+MMORPG Core Plugin of MysticRPG by Xaru